 "This is, quite simply, the best book about India today.
 It recounts the hard data but also captures the mood of a rising, sprawling, dynamic society.
 It is centered on the smartphone, which is indeed transforming the world's largest democracy.
 But the nature of that transformation is complex and nuanced.
 And Agrawal describes this reality with a novelist's eye and pen.
 A triumph."

-—Fareed Zakaria, CNN host and author of The Post American World
+- Fareed Zakaria, Host of CNN's Fareed Zakaria GPS and author of The Post American World

-—Amitav Ghosh, author of The Great Derangement and Sea of Poppies
+- Amitav Ghosh, author of The Great Derangement

 "The story of how India has gotten Wired is one of the most important in the world, and you'll find no better guide than Ravi Agrawal.
 He's dug in to give us a story of optimism, intrigue, and profound change.
 And he does it with grace: chasing down stories and introducing us to people whose stories are revealing and riveting.
 I read it straight through and I suspect you will too."